datajake1999/Timidity_VSTi/readme.md

 * Backspace: Reset pitch bend and program to current keyboard state.
 * Space: Reset keyboard state.

-# Extra notes
+# Extra Notes

 * This is only a VST2 compatible plug-in.
-A VST3 version Is not planned for various reasons.
+A VST3 version is not planned for various reasons.

-# Building from source
+# Building from Source
 In order to build Timidity VSTi you will need

 * Microsoft Visual Studio 2005
 * Windows Server 2003 Platform SDK
 * InnoSetup 5.4.3
-* 7-Zip
+* 7-Zip (any version)

 After installing, just run build.bat.
 You may need to change the paths defined in this script to correspond with your installation of the build tools.